 In this article, learn about:

-Steps to follow if the Judgment Debtor fails to pay.
+- What to do If the Judgment Debtor fails to pay

 Wait 30 days from Entry of Judgment

 Why?
 During those 30 days after the entry of judgment, the Judgment Debtor may:

 - ask the court for a payment plan.

 - if they showed up for the trial, appeal the decision.

 - file a Motion to Vacate the Judgment if they did not show up for the trial

 - send you a Judgment Debtor's Statement of Assets.